Help Index / Command and Control Screens /

 Scanners

 Use the Scanners section to see any incoming and outgoing fleets.
 Depending on your scanner's range, you can see incoming and outgoing fleets from 25 to 420 units away.
 You can always see your own fleets coming to or leaving the world, regardless of how far away they are, and you can click them to see what units they contain.
-If you don't own a fleet, you'll only see its name, the source or target world, and how far it is from its destination.
+If you don't own a fleet, you'll only see its name, the world where it originated, and how far it is from its destination.

 Scanners section